-Do you want to offer pricing with multiples discounts?
+Do you want to offer multiple discounts, but not sure how to calculate the price?
 Do you want to add a fee on top of that?
 What if you want to track margins or rebates or royalties?
 Plus, you want all of them to track to their own specific financial account without having to manually go in and adjust those accounts.
 Rockton Pricing Management (RPM) can do that work for you.
 Set it up once, and your part is done.

-When you use RPM, you can set up as many Price Calculations as you need to adjust the price of your items.
+When you use RPM, you can set up as many Price Calculations, or discounts, as you need to adjust the price of your items.
 A Price Calculation adjusts the price based on whether you want to increase or decrease the price or not affect the price at all.
 The best thing though, is that each of these calculations can be assigned their own GL account.

 For example, say you need to show three separate discounts plus a packaging fee for an item.
-You would have the following Price Calculations created.
+To calculate multiple discounts, you would have the following Price Calculations created.

 - 5% Customer Discount